Classification of 5-dimensional restricted Lie algebras over perfect fields, I: Introduction

-There are nine nilpotent Lie algebras of dimension 5 that we denote them by $L_{5,i}$, for $1\leq i\leq 9$.
-Let $i$ be in the range $1\leq i\leq 9$ and set $K=L_{5,i}$.
-As we mentioned before, a $p$-map is determined by its action on an $\F$-basis $x_1, \ldots, x_5$ of $K$.
+There are nine nilpotent Lie algebras of dimension 5 listed in Theorem \ref{5-dim}.
+Let $K$ be a nilpotent Lie algebra of dimension 5.
 Since the $p$-maps are $p$-nilpotent, there exists a central element $x\in K$ such that $x^{[p]}=0$.
-Then we let $L=K/\la x\ra$ and use the methods above to find all 1-dimensional central extensions of $L$ that lead to $K$.
-That is, we choose those $\theta = (\phi ,\omega) \in H^2(L,\la x\ra )$ such that $L_{\theta}$ is isomorphic as a Lie algebra to $K$.
+Then we let $L=K/\la x\ra$ and find all 1-dimensional central extensions of $L$ that lead to $K$.
+That is, we choose those $\theta = (\phi ,\omega) \in Z^2(L,\F )$ such that $L_{\theta}$ is isomorphic as a Lie algebra to $K$.
 Then we list all possible $p$-maps that are obtained via different choices of $\theta$ and $x$.
 We still need to detect and remove the isomorphic algebras from this list.
 Finally, we shall prove that the remaining algebras in the list are pairwise non-isomorphic.

+If $p\geq 5$, then every $p$-map on $K$ is semilinear and it is easier to construct a basis for $H^2(L,\F)$ as described in Section \ref{basis for the second cohomology}.
+However, for the cases that $p=2$ or $p=3$, the $p$-maps are no longer semilinear and we have to come up with a different way of finding a basis for $H^2(L,\F)$.
+This difference in turn changes the computations and results in possibly different restricted Lie algebra structures on $K$.
+We shall treat the cases of $p=2, 3$ in a subsequent paper.

+A compact version of this work is available at \cite{DU}.
+We thank Csaba Schneider and Behrang Noohi for valuable discussions and comments.